typst-io/virtual-chest/README.md

 - `chestTitle`: Title of the chest inventory
 - `chestSizeRow`: Number of rows in the chest inventory
 - `noPermissionMessage`: Message shown when using `/chest <chest-num>` without permission
+- `alreadyOpenedChestMessage`: Message shown when the chest was locked
 - `overrideLocale`: Override locale — `ko_kr`, `en_us`

 ## API